thapqui22/Project/Readme.txt

-Step to run this Project
+All step to run this Project
 -npm i
 -npm run dev